Create a firewall

 • Use rules to create inbound and outbound access rules.
 Rule versions increment from 1 whenever the firewall's rules change.

-• Use devices to assign a firewall to a service such as a Linode that is using legacy config profiles, a Linode interface or a NodeBalancer.
+• Use devices to assign a firewall to a service such as a Linode that is using legacy config profiles, a public Linode interface, a regular VPC Linode interface, or a NodeBalancer.
 The firewall’s rules are then applied to that service.

 • For Linodes using legacy configuration profiles, firewalls are applied through the Linode.
 Public and VPC interfaces are subject to the firewall rules, while VLAN interfaces are not.

-• Currently, firewalls can be assigned to Linodes with legacy configuration profiles, Linode interfaces, and NodeBalancers.
+• Currently, firewalls can be assigned to Linodes with legacy configuration profiles, public or regular VPC Linode interfaces, and NodeBalancers.

 • The same firewall can be assigned to multiple services at a time.